Edavannappara

 Edavannappara is a town in the Indian state of Kerala.
-Edavannappara town is 26 km away from Kozhikode city and 33km away from Malappuram.
+Edavannappara town is 26 km away from Kozhikode city and 33 km away from Malappuram.
 The towns in Malappuram district like Kondotty, Areekode, Calicut Airport, 19 km) (Nilambur) is located near the town and the Chaliyar river.
 The main occupations are sand work and agriculture.

 Agriculture

 A lot of people from Edavannappara are now seriously entering agricultural activities.
 The recent events in Gulf countries forced them to think in this way like the Nitaqat issue of Saudi Arabia.
 They recognised an agricultural career has more value now than earlier.
 The farmers have good support available from authorities and from markets.
 The modern facilities and services are there for successful farming.
 The fertilisers are available to the farmers at very supportive costs.